 Date of Authorship for this Version

 Schwartz, Alan and Wilde, Louis L., "Intervening in Markets on the Basis of Imperfect Information: A Legal and Economic Analysis" (1979).
 Faculty Scholarship Series.
-Paper 1117.
+1117.